dmccreary/dmccreary/README.md

-# dmccreary
+# About Dan McCreary

-Dan McCreary's personal GitHub site
+Please go to the documentation page [here](https://dmccreary.github.io/dmccreary/)